stevenjlance/coin-flip-simulator/README.md

 DISPLAY (current flip)
 DISPLAY (tailsCount)
 ```
+2. Select for the HTML elements that you will need using `querySelector()`.
 3. Refactor the code so that it runs for ***any*** userInput when they click the first "Run Simulator" buttons
 4. Update the `innerHTML` of the div with a class of streakOutput with the final results of the simulator.